ComposableFi/composable/docs/docs/internal/xcmp/awesome-xcmp.md

 XCMP - XCM passing.

-XCMP can be upward (parachain to relay), downward(relay to parachain) and sibling(lateral, parachain to parachain).
+XCMP can be upward (parachain to relay), downward(relay to parachain, parachain to smart contract) and sibling(lateral, parachain to parachain) and anything in v3.

 [Moonbeam: Cross-Consensus Messaging (XCM)](https://docs.moonbeam.network/builders/xcm/overview/)